mpociot/laravel-face-auth/README.md

 This package uses Microsoft's cognitive API to identify faces instead of passwords for your Laravel application.

+# Disclaimer
+> Any kind of Face Recognition, using the camera of the device as a form of Authentication is flawed.
+> You only need to hold a good photo in front of the camera to by pass it.
+> Using this for authentication is like shooting in your own foot and contributing for a more insecure web.

 ## Installation

 You can install the package via Composer: